sagamusix/JDTools/readme.md

 - JD-800 SysEx dump (SYX, MID) to JD-990 SysEx dump (SYX)
 - JD-800 SysEx dump (SYX, MID) to JD-800 VST / Zenology patch bank (BIN)
+- JD-800 SysEx dump (SYX, MID) to JD-08 patch bank (SVD)
-- JD-800 SysEx dump (SYX, MID) to JD-08 / ZC1 patch bank (SVZ)
+- JD-800 SysEx dump (SYX, MID) to ZC1 patch bank (SVZ)
 - JD-990 SysEx dump (SYX, MID) to JD-800 SysEx dump (SYX)
 - JD-990 SysEx dump (SYX, MID) to JD-800 VST / Zenology patch bank (BIN)
+- JD-990 SysEx dump (SYX, MID) to JD-08 patch bank (SVD)
-- JD-990 SysEx dump (SYX, MID) to JD-08 / ZC1 patch bank (SVZ)
+- JD-990 SysEx dump (SYX, MID) to ZC1 patch bank (SVZ)
 - JD-800 VST or Zenology patch bank (BIN) to JD-800 SysEx dump (SYX)
+- JD-800 VST or Zenology patch bank (BIN) to JD-08 patch bank (SVD)
-- JD-800 VST or Zenology patch bank (BIN) to JD-08 / ZC1 patch bank (SVZ)
+- JD-800 VST or Zenology patch bank (BIN) to ZC1 patch bank (SVZ)
+- JD-08 patch bank (SVD) to JD-800 SysEx dump (SYX)
+- JD-08 patch bank (SVD) to JD-800 VST or Zenology patch bank (BIN)
+- JD-08 patch bank (SVD) to ZC1 patch bank (SVZ)
-- JD-08 / ZC1 patch bank to JD-800 SysEx dump (SYX)
+- ZC1 patch bank (SVZ) to JD-800 SysEx dump (SYX)
-- JD-08 / ZC1 patch bank to JD-800 VST or Zenology patch bank (BIN)
+- ZC1 patch bank (SVZ) to JD-800 VST or Zenology patch bank (BIN)
+- ZC1 patch bank (SVZ) to JD-08 patch bank (SVD)

 The input format of the conversion is determined automatically, but due to the different output options, the desired target format has to be specified explicitely.

-By invoking `JDTools convert syx <input> <output>`, the input file is converted to a SysEx dump (so if the source is a JD-800 SysEx dump, the output file is a JD-990 SysEx dump, in all other cases the output is a JD-800 SysEx dump).
+By invoking `JDTools convert syx <input.file> <output.syx>`, the input file is converted to a SysEx dump (so if the source is a JD-800 SysEx dump, the output file is a JD-990 SysEx dump, in all other cases the output is a JD-800 SysEx dump).

-By invoking `JDTools convert bin <input> <output>`, the input file is converted to the JD-800 VST patch bank format (BIN).
+By invoking `JDTools convert bin <input.file> <output.bin>`, the input file is converted to the JD-800 VST patch bank format (BIN).

+By invoking `JDTools convert svd <input.file> <JD08Backup.svd>`, the input file is converted to the JD-08 patch bank format (SVZ).
+The output file should be named JD08Backup.svd so that the JD-08 can find it.

-By invoking `JDTools convert svz <input> <output>`, the input file is converted to the JD-08 / ZC1 hardware patch bank format (SVZ).
+By invoking `JDTools convert svz <input.file> <output.svz>`, the input file is converted to the ZC1 hardware patch bank format (SVZ).

 To convert e.g. a JD-800 VST patch bank to a JD-990 SysEx dump, an intermediate conversion to a JD-800 SysEx dump is required.

 ## Merging

-Merge any number of SysEx dumps containing temporary patches by invoking `JDTools merge <input1.syx> <input2.syx> <input3.syx> ... <output.syx>`.
+Merge any number of SysEx dumps (SYX, MID) containing temporary patches by invoking `JDTools merge <input1.syx> <input2.syx> <input3.syx> ... <output.syx>`.
 If an input file contains multiple dumps for the temporary patch area, they are all considered.

 The following batch script can be used to pass a directory name instead of a list of individual files: